Redcar RUFC

 Redcar Rugby Union Football Club known as Redcar Rugby Club or RRUFC, is an English rugby union club for the local town of Redcar, located in North Yorkshire.
-It currently plays in Durham/Northumberland 2 following the club's promotion as champions, from Durham/Northumberland 3 at the end of the 2019-20 season.
+It currently plays in Counties 2 Durham & Northumberland following the club's promotion as champions, from Durham/Northumberland 3 at the end of the 2019-20 season.
 RRUFC currently run two senior teams, the 1XV and the Mariners.
 The Mariners ply their trade in the Tees Valley Social League.